Dagmawi-22/invoice/README.md

 ```bash
 yarn start dev
 ```
-then, cd into the client folder:
+then, cd into the client folder using a new terminal window:

 ```bash
 cd ../client